dr-jts/poetry/canoeing.md

 By all retired and shady spots
 Where prosper dim forget-me-nots;
 By meadows where at afternoon
-The growing maidens tropp in June
+The growing maidens troop in June

 To loose their girdles on the grass.
 Ah! speedier than before the glass